DAFoam/DAFoam.github.io/_posts/2022-04-20-dafoam-v3-released.md

 We have also updated some of the [tutorials](https://github.com/dafoam/tutorials) for v3.
 The version 2 run scripts are now called _v2.py. **NOTE: All the version 2 run scripts are currently compatible with DAFoam v3**.
 In other words, you can use DAFoam v3.0.0 to run any v2 scripts.
 However, we may drop the support for v2 in the future.

+**The v2 website has been moved to https://dafoamv2.github.io** and will no longer be maintained.

 {% include links.html %}